Cooking Leader

 Make and Apply Glaze

-• Whisk powdered sugar with 2–3 tbsp of key lime juice until smooth and pourable.
+• Whisk powdered sugar with 2–3 tablespoon of key lime juice until smooth and pourable.
 Drizzle over the cooled cake and garnish with lime zest.
 Tip: Let the glaze set before slicing for a clean presentation.

 Notes